 Is her advice really that impossible?
 I suspect so, but I’m interested in giving it another go.
 I’ll also revisit another book that I ordered during one of hundreds of 2am wake-ups: Elizabeth Pantley’s The No-Cry Sleep Solution.

-From memory, and as the title suggests, this book takes the opposite stance to Tracy Hogg and Gina Ford and all of those cruel baby oppressors (KIDDING…or am I?) and suggests various ideas that don’t involve putting your baby outside in the garden overnight or whatever GF says.
-(She doesn’t really say that, I promise.)
+From memory, and as the title suggests, this book takes the opposite stance to Tracy Hogg and Gina Ford and all of those wicked baby oppressors and suggests various ideas that don’t involve putting your baby outside in the garden overnight or whatever GF says.
+(She doesn’t really say that.)

-(One thing that Pantley is big on, from what I recall, is trying to get babies to form an attachment to something other than you – which I never managed with Ted and is no doubt a large factor in why he was still waking to be comfort-fed at 19 months.)
+(One thing that Pantley is big on, from what I recall, is trying to get babies to form an attachment to something other than you; a comforter for example – which I never managed with Ted and might be a factor in why he was still waking to be comfort-fed at 19 months.)

 AND THEN…I will take all of the advice with a pinch of salt, because I mainly believe babies do whatever the heck they like.
 However, I will still give them a whirl.